MohammedBadr20s/Foursquare/README.md

-1- Open app and it will ask you for location permission 2- you have to allow for the use of Location Services 3- App will load the current nearby places to your current location the first time only 4- If you want to get real time updates of your nearby places every 500 Meter Press on Real Time Button at the top right of the screen
+1- Open app and it will ask you for location permission 2- you have to allow for the use of Location Services 3- App will load the current nearby places to your current location the first time only 4- Real time updates of your nearby places every 500 Meter is the default mode 4- If you want to get one time update of your current nearby places in radius of 500 Meter Press on Real Time Button at the top right of the screen
 ```
 ## Summary